aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ## Introduction

 This example is meant to be used as the logical second step in introducing AVD to new users, directly following the [Introduction to Ansible and AVD](../../docs/getting-started/intro-to-ansible-and-avd.md) section.
-The idea is that new users with access to virtual switches (using Arista vEOS-lab or cEOS) can learn how to generate configuration and documentation for a complete fabric environment.
+New users with access to virtual switches (using Arista vEOS-lab or cEOS) can learn how to generate configuration and documentation for a complete fabric environment.
 Users with access to physical switches will have to adapt a few settings.
 This is all documented inline in the comments included in the YAML files.
-If a lab with virtual or physical switches is not accessible, this example can also be used to only generate the output from AVD if required.
+If a lab with virtual or physical switches is not accessible, this example can be used only to generate the output from AVD if required.

-The example includes and describes all the AVD files and their content used to build an L3LS EVPN/VXLAN Symmetric IRB network covering a single DC, using the following:
+The example includes and describes all the AVD files and their content used to build an L3LS EVPN/VXLAN Symmetric IRB network covering a single DC using the following:

 - Two (virtual) spine switches.
 - Two sets of (virtual) leaf switches, serving endpoints such as servers.
-- Two (virtual) layer2-only switches often used for management connectivity to the servers.
+- Two (virtual) layer2-only switches, often used for server management connectivity.

 Ansible playbooks are included to show the following:

 - Building the intended configuration and documentation
 - Deploying the configuration directly to the switches using eAPI
-- Deploying the configuration via CloudVision to the switches, thereby including a full change-based workflow with rollback capability etc.
+- Deploying the configuration via CloudVision to the switches, including a full change-based workflow with rollback capability etc.

 ## Installation